Are You Ready For Google's Core Web Vitals Update?

-- Check out for any errors in web fonts.
+- Check out any errors in web fonts.

 The page experience signal shows how efficient your website is to users when it comes to interactivity.
-Therefore by improving it, your website visitors will have a superior user experience no matter what platform they browse on.
+Therefore by improving page speed, your website visitors will have a superior user experience no matter what platform they browse on.

 The more visitors there are who enjoy browsing your site, the more chances of Google recommending your site through the search engine.

-On the flip side, if they aren’t having a great experience, your ranking will fall accordingly.
+On the flip side, if they aren’t having a great page speed experience, your ranking will fall accordingly.

 While there are no specific tools you can use to track the core web vitals, you can use several different tools such as PageSpeed Insights, Search Console, Chrome UX Report, Lighthouse, Chrome DevTools and our favourite GT Metrix.
 On top of that, you also need to measure page experience signals and you can do that by:

-- Understanding and resolving any security issues through the search console (security issues report).
+- Understanding and resolving any core web vitals security issues through the search console (security issues report).

 - See if your website is using HTTPS instead of HTTP.